A look at egg hunts in the Killeen-Fort Hood area

 Sweet Eats Fruit Farm

 Sweet Eats Fruit Farm, 14400 E. State Highway 29, Georgetown, is open daily from 9 a.m. to 6 p.m., weather permitting.
-There will be Easter Egg Hunts every 30 minutes today and Sunday and April 2-4.
+There will be Easter Egg Hunts every 30 minutes Friday through Sunday.
 General admission is $12.99 per person.
 Visit www.sweeteats.com for a full list of activities and to purchase tickets in advance.

 (0) comments